Load management helps Norish reduce GB carbon emissions and generate revenue

 Reducing CO2 emissions

-Every megawatt of capacity connected to Flexitricity is a megawatt that does not have to be held in reserve elsewhere.
-This reduces the need to keep coal and gas stations on hot standby or running inefficiently at part load - reducing emissions by between 300 to 750 tonnes of CO2 per megawatt per annum.
+There has also been a significant environmental impact.
+Every megawatt of capacity connected to Flexitricity is a megawatt that does not have to be held in reserve elsewhere - reducing emissions by between 300 to 750 tonnes of CO2 per megawatt per annum.